 Either way, it means, more or less, “using algorithms to make pretty things instead of your hands” which I like to think about as designing artists as an artform.
 If you’ve seen a CGI film in the last 20 years, you’ve seen techniques that approach this.
 Flocking, L-systems, agents, evolutionary systems, a-life, pattern formation and so on.
 My interest reflects my High Art, pontifical sensibility.
 But video games are totes sick too.

 Examples of praxis

-Discretization in Geometry and Dynamics has some sweet mathematical graphics.
-See the various sub-projects.
+Discretization in Geometry and Dynamics motivates sweet mathematical graphics as a side effect See the various sub-projects.
 There are also image collections:

 The goal of the Bridges Organization is to foster research, practice, and new interest in mathematical connections to art, music, architecture, education and culture.

 populist procedural design is lead by the computer games people, e.g. the procedural design reddit.

 runme is also an echo from another time: